 To maximize the benefits of this Best Management Practice, a utility would use the information from the water audit to revise meter testing and repair practices, reduce unauthorized water use, improve accounting for unbilled water, and implement effective water loss management strategies.

 Texas Water Code Section 16.0121(b) requires retail public water utilities to conduct a water audit every five years, unless they have an active financial obligation with the Texas Water Development Board or have more than 3,300 connections, in which case they must conduct an audit annually.
-By adopting this practice, a utility may be conducting a more frequent implementation of water auditing and loss reduction techniques than required.
+By adopting this practice, a utility may be conducting a more frequent water audit than required.
 Small utilities may want to use this Best Management Practice in part or its entirety.

 Description